gautamnakum40/Churn-Analysis-Prediction-Tableau-ML/README.md

    -  Reduce Churn Rates: Implement data-driven strategies to decrease the number of customers leaving Databel.
 Success in this goal will contribute to increased customer retention, improved revenue stability, and a stronger competitive position in the telecom market.

 #### Objectives :
-   - **Identify Key Drivers Behind Customer Churn**: Analyze customer data to pinpoint the primary factors contributing to churn.
+   - **Identify Key Drivers Behind Customer Churn** :  Analyze customer data to pinpoint the primary factors contributing to churn.
-   - **Segment Customer Profiles**: Classify customers according to their churn risk to understand which segments are most likely to leave the service.
+   - **Segment Customer Profiles** :  Classify customers according to their churn risk to understand which segments are most likely to leave the service.
-   - **Provide Data-Driven Recommendations**: Develop actionable insights and strategies to help Databel reduce customer churn and improve customer retention rates.
+   - **Provide Data-Driven Recommendations** :  Develop actionable insights and strategies to help Databel reduce customer churn and improve customer retention rates.

-#### Business Metrics :
-   - **Churn Rate**

-### Exploratory Data Analysis (EDA)
+## Exploratory Data Analysis (EDA) :--

 #### Dataset :
    - The [Databel dataset](https://github.com/gautamnakum40/Churn-Analysis-Prediction-Tableau-ML/blob/master/Churn%20Prediction%20Analysis/predicted_dataset.csv) consists of 29 columns and 6687 records.

-#### Decriptive Statistics
+### Decriptive Statistics

 **Insights** :